This article is available also in spanish here

 • They have better thermal and acoustic insulation properties than conventional windows.

-However, recent developments promise to increase this performance.
-This can be seen with the work performed by the École Polytechnique Fédérale de Lausanne (EPFL), which has managed to increase these levels to between 15% and 30%.
+However, there are recent developments that promise to increase this performance.
+Such is the case of the work of the École Polytechnique Fédérale de Lausanne (EPFL), which has managed to raise it to levels of between 15% and 30%.

 Urban examples of the use of solar windows